UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 - "Going through the examples more throughly."
 ```

 I will definitely keep pointing to learners, as per the literature.
+When I told the class I would do so, I told them to turn off the cameras
+if they'd be unfortable with me doing so.
+I don't know why this learner
+kept his/her camera on if he/she is uncomfortable with this.
+I did explain why I think this is important (to get to know what all
+learners think, not just the ones that are more vocal) and I stressed
+multiple times that 'I don't know' is a fine answer too.
+In other courses, where I take the time to show my teaching
+style, this feedback is not found in the evaluations.
 Next time, I will show the references to the literature again.

+- [ ] Next iteration: take the time to discuss my teaching style

 ```
 4. Training event organisation (e.g. announcement, registration, ...): – What did you like best? – Where should we improve?